zhangdzh/GroGetter/README.md

 - Allow user entry of new grocery items to buy
 - Allow user to edit how many of a specific item should be bought/any description to the item
 - Allow user entry of purchased items and expiration dates
+- Suggest expiration date if user does not manually input
 - List all current groceries (purchased)
 - List items on grocery list
 - Provide sorted expiration dates and corresponding items